puppetlabs/puppet-resource_api/README.md

 To allow modules to deal with different backends independently, the Resource API implements a mechanism to use different API providers side by side.
 For a given transport/device class (see above), the Resource API will first try to load a `Puppet::Provider::TypeName::<DeviceType>` class from `lib/puppet/provider/type_name/device_type.rb`, before falling back to the regular provider at `Puppet::Provider::TypeName::TypeName`.

-### `puppet device` support
+### Puppet backwards compatibility

-To connect to a remote resource through `puppet device`, you must call a `transport` class through a device shim to maintain compatibility with Puppet Resource.
+To connect to a remote resource through `puppet device`, you must provide a device shim to maintain compatibility with Puppet.
+The device shim needs to interface the transport to puppet's config and runtime expectations.

-A `device` class is created that Puppet Resource will call, however this will inherit from the `transport` class which will contain the following methods (as detailed in the [Resource API specification](https://github.com/puppetlabs/puppet-specifications/tree/master/language/resource-api#transport)):
-* `initialize`
-* `verify`
-* `facts`
-* `connect`

-For example, the `device` class will be a pass through to `transport`:
+In the simplest case you can use the provided `Puppet::ResourceApi::Transport::Wrapper` like this:

 ```ruby
 # lib/puppet/util/network_device/device_type/device.rb